robfatland/costnotify/instructions/README.md

 If these files are present you are done with this step.
 If these files and/or this bucket are not
-present: Send an email to OpsCenter at DLT dot com identifying yourself as an administrator and ask 'How do I enable cloudcheckr cost logging to an S3 bucket?'
+present: Send an email to OpsCenter at dlt dot com identifying yourself as an administrator and ask 'How do I enable cloudcheckr cost logging to an S3 bucket?'
 In February 2019 the procedure was as outlined below.
 However this procedure may change so it is best to begin with the email enquiry.